danigb/smplr/README.md

 ### Wait for audio loading

 You can start playing notes as soon as one audio is loaded.
-But if you want to wait for all of them, you can use `loaded()` function that returns a promise:
+But if you want to wait for all of them, you can use the `loaded()` function that returns a promise:

 ```js
 piano.loaded().then(() => {